lexnaina/akan-name-ip/README.md

 akan-name-week2-ip

 ## Project description.
 A project consisting of an Akan calculator which takes in a date input and returns the corresponding Akan male/female name and day of the week.
-This project was created using HTML, bootstrap and JavaScript.
+This project was created using HTML, bootstrap, CSS and JavaScript.

 ## Author(s) information.
 Created by Alex Kinyanjui